staab/disc-golf/README.md

 [x] Handle online/offline events and give folks hints that it's ok to submit scores when offline [x] Add a way to enter scores/times in manually (maybe this won't be necessary with it being a PWA) [x] Add fun ads
-[ ] Allow backspace as a way to remove most recent score [ ] Fix display bug with adding players on narrow screens [ ] Show game summary after submitting scores
+[x] Allow backspace as a way to remove most recent score [x] Fix display bug with adding players on narrow screens [x] Add contact form
+[ ] Show game summary after submitting scores
 [ ] Add University of Idaho
 [ ] Add Potlatch